People & Groups Associated with Alphaville

 Credited as one of the writers of "Big in Japan" on the single and the Warner music sheet, though not on the album.

-Deiter Meier directed the video for "Big in Japan".
-His wife appeared in the video as the Japanese girl.
+His wife Monique appeared in the video as the Japanese girl.

 See also: Songwriters, Musicians, Cover versions.